Have you ever wondered, “What is cast iron cookware? How is it made?”

 According to Reliance Foundry, iron melts at 2750°F, so this work can be quite dangerous.
 The workers wear equipment designed to protect them from the high heat, and with the ladle, they transfer small portions of the iron into molds.

 In smaller foundries, the molten iron may be poured straight into the mold without the workers needing to use ladles.
 But in foundries where a thousand pounds of iron is smelted at the same time, this won’t work.

 There are two types of molds that are used in casting: reusable and non-reusable.
 Non-reusable green sand molds are the oldest and most common way of iron casting.

-In the video below, you will see how the sand mold is made.
+In the video at the end, you will see how the sand mold is made.
 You will also be able to see some of the protective equipment worn.